domainsofapp/domainsofapp.github.io/_posts/2019-10-31-west-river.md

 <p class="meta">31 Oct 2019 - Berkeley, CA</p>

-NB #1: I submitted the below short story to The New Yorker and it was rejected so now I am uploading it here with the expressed and explicit permission of the original author (M.T.S.).
+NB #1: I submitted the below short story to The New Yorker and it was rejected (i.e., no reply back), so now I am uploading it here with the expressed and explicit permission of the original author (M.T.S.).

-NB #2: As with all other posts on my blog, all content is subject to the license agreement (aka copyright notice) in this blog's GitHub readme; please click the red banner (upper right) to view the readme; thank you for reading; now please sit back and enjoy the story.
+NB #2: As with all other original posts on my blog, all content is subject to the license agreement (aka copyright notice) in this blog's GitHub readme file.
+Please click the red banner at the upper right of this page to view the readme.
+As always, thank you for reading.
+Now, please sit back and enjoy the short story.

 #### West River (aka Their Separate Ways)
 By M.T.S.